Awesome Amusement Parks on Long Island

 A true, not-so-buried treasure, this pirate-themed amusement park is located across from Bayville Beach.
 In addition to its exciting rides and attractions such as Lost Treasure of Captain Blackheart Bay, Adventure Mini Golf, Bumper Boat Safari, and Tomb Stone Creek Treasure Hunt, it also offers a Jungle Tree Top Adventure ropes course and Bradley Bay's Rock Climbing Challenge.
 Three on-site restaurants should satisfy the cravings of pirates big and small.
-Open in the spring through August, the park transforms into Bayville Scream Park in September and Bayville Winter Wonderland in November.
+Open through August, the park transforms into Bayville Scream Park in September and Bayville Winter Wonderland in November.
 Birthday party packages are available.

 Boomers!
 Long Island — Medford

 Boomers!
 Long Island has something for everyone, including outdoor rides and attractions such as a roller coaster, spinning tea cups, mini jets, convoy trucks, and a kiddie swing.
-Kids will also enjoy a train, two carousels, miniature golf, an indoor rock wall, and an indoor arcade with state-of-the-art games for kids of all ages.
+Kids also enjoy a train, two carousels, miniature golf, an indoor rock wall, and an indoor arcade with state-of-the-art games for kids of all ages.
 After a day of rides and games, stop by the on-site Nathan's Famous restaurant.
 Birthday packages are available.

 Country Fair Entertainment Park — Medford

 There is so much to do at this park your family won’t know where to start.
 There is a figure-8 go-kart track, two mini-golf courses, a 30-bay driving range, batting cages, an outdoor laser tag field (open in June) and an arcade.
 The Spin Zone bumper cars will have the whole family spinning in circles.
 There is an on-site restaurant that serves brick-oven pizza, burgers, and ice cream, and a bar that serves craft beer, wine and cocktails.
 In addition to birthday party packages, the park also offers year-round catering for large affairs, from weddings to company events and Sweet 16 parties.